jeanguybillard/angunasuktuq-saas-client/README.md

 # mission

 Corporation recognize that DDoS attacks can be costly.
+THe story of bitconnect is the perfect example on how important it is to protect against DDoS. https://bitconnect.co/system-news/94/changes-coming-for-the-bitconnect-system-halt-of-lending-and-exchange-platform

-Angunasuktuq-Client library Hunts Hackers by finding their fingerprints in your server access logs.
+Angunasuktuq-Client library Hunts in realtime Hackers by finding their fingerprints in your server access logs, and blocking them before they bring the site down.

 # installation